kwame-Owusu/portfolio-website/README.md

 ![Portfolio website structure](https://github.com/kwame-Owusu/portfolio-website/assets/98961379/62f913fe-3a91-4b2c-97cd-1d190b149f09)
 > 🧑‍🚀 **What I am working on right now :**
-I will try and implement the Project page as soon as possible, trying to balance everything with my uni work 🫡. and the uses page will be next, after that everything I will implement will  be optional, but will at least try to incorporate a blog inside the website.
+I will try and implement the Project page as soon as possible, trying to balance everything with my uni work 🫡. and the uses page will be next, after that everything I will implement will  be optional, but will at least try to incorporate a blog inside the website to share what I like to do on a daily basis, write about some technologies I am excited about and on my gaming adventures, last but not least about my Faith.

 ## 🚀 Project Structure